2012–2015 unrest in Romania: Protests against the Roșia Montană Project

 The Roșia Montană Project, a mining project aimed to bring to the surface 350 tonnes of gold and 1,500 tonnes of silver, met a significant resistance from environmental groups in Romania and neighbouring countries.
 Among the dissatisfactions of environmentalists are the pollution by cyanidation and the extremely low percentage of which Romania will benefit from this exploitation.
-A concern was the fact that the legislation would give the Roșia Montană Gold Corporation the right to give compulsory purchase orders to the residents of Roșia Montană who refused to sell their houses and lands.
+A concern was that the legislation would give the Roșia Montană Gold Corporation the right to give compulsory purchase orders to the residents of Roșia Montană who refused to sell their houses and lands.
 The draft law also sets time limits for the state authorities to grant all permits, regardless of potential infringements of national legislation or of court rulings.

 The wave of protests started on 1 September 2013 with a national mobilization and continued until late-December.
 The protests attracted up to 200,000 demonstrators in 50 Romanian cities and 30 cities in Romanian diaspora.
 Largest demonstrations were organized in Bucharest (20,000 people), Cluj-Napoca (10,000 people), Câmpeni (4,000 people), and Iași (1,500 people).
 In Bucharest, Timișoara and Iași, protesters created "tent cities", paralyzing traffic on major arteries of circulation.
 The protests, dubbed by international media the "Romanian Autumn", have taken many forms: human chains around the Palace of the Parliament, flash mobs, roadblocks and scuffles with police.
 Although the protests were mainly peaceful, there were reports of serious incidents.
 On 13 September, Minister of Culture Daniel Barbu was attacked with tomatoes in Cluj-Napoca.
 In November, protesters in Bucharest, Brașov and Cluj-Napoca were aggressed and sprayed with irritant substances by gendarmes, in the capital 62 people being fined for blocking traffic.
 Likewise, on 9 December, about 50 Greenpeace activists from 10 countries who were protesting in the courtyard of the Parliament building, were seized by gendarmes and led to the police stations.
 Protesters also accused the poor coverage of the protests by Romanian media.

 There were also protests in support of the mining project.
 Organized only in the exploitation area, the largest protest attracted up to 5,000 locals and 33 miners blocked underground, who were fighting for the jobs promised by Roșia Montană Gold Corporation, inasmuch as the unemployment rate in the area is very high.
 In an attempt to defuse the tense situation of Roșia Montană, Prime Minister Victor Ponta descended into the underground to discuss with miners.
-However, during massive protests against Roșia Montană Project, Ponta – main target of protests – didn't conduct any conversation with the representatives of the protesters.
+However, during massive protests against Roșia Montană Project, Ponta – main target of protests – did not conduct any conversation with the representatives of the protesters.